cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 ## Changelog

+**2.1.2**
+- Add compatibility with ChensClassicItem's Arms Race so that the Beam Drone can trigger artillery.
+- Fix a bug where the custom drones will not be inspired upon inheriting the Drone class.

 **2.1.1**
 - Integrate the official model for Beam Drone along with the icon.
 - Fix a mod compat bug where the mod will raise an exception when Aetherium is not found.